lacygoill/vim-virtual-text/README.md

 Work in progress.
-Bugs to fix; features to implement.
+Bugs to fix; features to implement; doc to write.

 To test: